coinam-hd/coinam-client-api-docs/endpoints/SESSION.md

 Param | Type |  Description
 --- | --- | ---
-required | boolean | if `true` then reCaptcha should be displayed at necessary forms, i.e. login/register; Otherwise there is no need to display reCaptcha lastVerified | NULL/integer | Timestamp of last reCaptcha validation publicKey | NULL/string | ReCaptcha public key or NULL (if none configured)
+required | boolean | if `true` then reCaptcha should be displayed at necessary forms, i.e. login/register; Otherwise there is no need to display reCaptcha lastVerified | NULL/integer | Timestamp of last reCaptcha validation or NULL publicKey | NULL/string | ReCaptcha public key or NULL (if none configured)

 ### Errors